-There are countless viral videos doing the rounds on the Maldives, and Mauritius is on every list of top honeymoon destinations, but little is known about the diverse Indian Ocean island of Sri Lanka.
-Perhaps that is part of it’s charm and wouldn’t it be nice if it stayed that way?
-Unfortunately, that is unlikely.
+There are countless viral videos doing the rounds on the Maldives, and Mauritius is on every top honeymoon destinations list, but little is known about the diverse Indian Ocean island of Sri Lanka.
+Perhaps that is part of its charm – wouldn’t it be nice if it stayed that way?
+Unfortunately, I think that is unlikely.

 There is only one highway in Sri Lanka, roads are not one of its strong points!
-With 6 road deaths every day and 1.2 million tuk-tuks, it is not a place to hire a car either!
-I would recommend taking a private guide to bring you around the cultural centre, even for a few days.
-Not only will it save you the stress of driving, but you will also learn a lot about every day life and of course, see all the highlights.
+With six road deaths every day and 1.2 million tuk-tuks, it is not a place to hire a car either… I recommend taking a private guide to bring you around the cultural centre, even for a few days.
+Not only will it save you the stress of driving, but you will also learn a lot about the local lifestyle, and of course, see all the highlights.

 Elephants, elephants and more elephants

 Seeing elephants in their natural habitat is one of the main reasons to visit Sri Lanka.
 However, our first stop was Pinnawala elephant orphanage.
 Founded in 1975 to save elephants who were abandoned or injured in the wild, it is now home to 88 elephants.

 We watched them bathe and managed to get great photographs, but I left feeling a little uneasy about the experience.
 Some of the large males are in chains (apparently due to their aggression), and we were told that these elephants are never released back into the wild.
 There are mixed reports on Pinnawala, but while I believe they are helping many elephants who may not be able to fend for themselves, my overall feeling was that it is not somewhere I would like to revisit.

 However, our second stop, to Kaudulla National Park was a marvellous experience.
 Located beside the more well known Minneriya National Park, thousands of elephants are free to roam between the two parks.
 We enjoyed an elephant safari and saw hundreds of elephants together in their natural habitat.